The Help BC Hear Better Group is a passionate team of healthcare professionals, researchers, and people with hearing loss who want improved access to

 Our group formed in April 2022, and has raised awareness on the importance of hearing health care to MLAs and government officials, special interest groups, and other interested stakeholders.
 Our group has developed a briefing note advocating for the creation of a formal provincial Hearing Health Program that includes the funding of hearing aids, particularly for vulnerable populations: children and seniors.
 With the assistance of Speech and Hearing BC, we plan to present this proposal to the BC Ministry of Health for their review.

 A large and growing proportion of British Columbians have hearing loss.
 Over three-quarters of seniors have hearing loss in both ears.
 Hearing loss can also lead to delayed speech and language development in children, and have an impact on social development.
 Left untreated, hearing loss can also adversely impact the health and quality of life of our population, especially seniors.
 Research has shown a link between hearing loss and cognitive decline.
 Treatment with hearing aids and counselling may help to mitigate this risk for those at greater risk for cognitive decline.
+Hearing loss also contributes to social isolation among seniors, which contributes to poorer health.
 A significant factor contributing to lack of hearing aid usage is the high cost of hearing aids.
 British Columbia lags behind other provinces and territories when it comes to consistent hearing health coverage.